It's time to tell our story.

 ABOUT THE MOVEMENT

-AAPI Women Lead and #ImReady Movement aims to strengthen the progressive political and social platforms of Asian and Pacific Islander communities in the US through the leadership of self-identified AAPI women and girls.
+AAPI Women Lead and #ImReady Movement aims to strengthen the progressive political and social platforms of Asian and Pacific Islander communities in the US through the leadership of API women, girls, and gender-expansive communities.
 Our goal is to challenge and help end the intersections of violence against and within our communities.
 We do this work in solidarity with other communities of color.

 We invite you to join us to better understand the complex Asian and Pacific Islander diasporas, histories, and experiences.
 We invite you to come honor the stories and leadership of our communities.